 Pharmacists accepting positions at San Diego County hospitals, health systems, or retail pharmacies can qualify on a fully executed offer letter with a start date within 150 days of closing.

-Pharmacy school debt on IBR or in deferment may be excluded from DTI entirely — removing the primary barrier that prevents San Diego County pharmacists from qualifying on conventional programs.
+Pharmacy school debt on IBR or in deferment may be excluded from DTI for borrowers qualifying on residency or fellowship income — removing, for those in training, the primary barrier to qualifying while carrying high program debt.

 Pharmacists have among the most stable income profiles in healthcare.
 Manual underwriting recognizes this stability in ways that automated DTI calculations cannot — particularly for pharmacists with overtime or shift differential income.